(con't from Part VII)

 This was the method used when writing the Op.
 13 Fugue a la gigue in A Major (photo).

 It will be instructive to download and print a copy of this score and examine its construction while reading this narrative.

 Instead of starting on the 1st or 5th scale degrees, which are the 2 strongest anchors harmonically, or even the 3rd scale degree (a more bold move), the subject of this Fugue commences on the highly unusual 7th scale degree (leading tone).

-In addition, one of the notes in the outline of the 1st countersubject is also changed (tweaked) when it enters in the bass in the 4th entry to permit a smoother execution on the pedals.
+In addition, one of the notes in the outline of the 1st countersubject is also tweaked when it enters in the bass to permit a smooth execution on the pedals.

 It was decided to have the subject of this Fugue to enter 1st in the soprano, 2nd in the tenor, 3rd in the alto, and 4th in the bass; here the top line gets out of the gate first thing ahead of the middle voices.